-Measurement Driver: Sally Oxenhandler, Community Relations Coordinator
+Result Driver: Shane Peck, Community Relations Director Measurement Driver: Sally Oxenhandler, Community Relations Coordinator

 This measure tracks and encourages regular, personal contact with MoDOT customers.
-A public appearance is defined as any single, public event attended by one or more MoDOT representatives to provide transportation related information.
+A public appearance is defined as any single, public event attended by one or more MoDOT representatives to inform the public of projects that are of concern to them.
 Examples include speeches, presentations, conferences, exhibits, fairs and ribbon cuttings.